pm2-hive/pm2-hive.github.io/docs/full.md

 pm2 start app.js --watch
 ```

-If `--watch` is enabled, stopping it won't stop watching:

-- `pm2 stop 0` will not stop watching
-- `pm2 stop 0 --watch` will stop watching

-Restart with `--watch` will toggle the `watch` parameter.
+Or via configuration file set the option `watch: true`.

+If an application is started with the `--watch` option, stopping the app will not prevent it to be restarted on file change.
+To totally disable the watch feature, do: `pm2 stop app --watch` or toggle the watch option on application restart via `pm2 restart app --watch`.

-To watch specific paths, please use a [Ecosystem File](/doc/en/runtime/guide/ecosystem-file/), `watch` can take a string or an array of paths.
+To watch specific paths, please use a [Ecosystem File](/docs/usage/application-declaration/), `watch` can take a string or an array of paths.
 Default is `true`:

 ```javascript
 module.exports = {